PPC

 6. Call to Action

 At the end of the day, you’re likely choosing to run advertisements on Google with the intention of encouraging more people to undertake a specific action.
 If you are like most, that action is often making a purchase.
-For others, it could be subscribing to a newsletter or filling in a form.
+For others, it could be subscribing to a digital newsletter or filling in a form.
 However, regardless of the action, you should include the action in your ad copy.
 You should strive to let your audience know exactly what it is you want them to do.

 For example, take a look at this ad copy: